klajdiqirko/courseraPML/PMLproj.md

 Ecenters <- abs(kclust$center[5,])
 E <- colnames(trainpedro[order(Ecenters, decreasing = TRUE)[1:20]])
 ```
 After examining the lists we get the union of features and add two max contributors found before that are not on the list.
-Qe should not forget to add the variable we want to predict.
+We should not forget to add the variable we want to predict.

 ```r
 ABCDE <- c(A, "accel_arm_x", "accel_forearm_x", "magnet_belt_z","total_accel_belt", "total_accel_dumbbell", "classe" )